Canada Travel Insurance: Plans & Prices

 What Travel Coverage Do You Need for Canada?

-Whether you’re road-tripping through Banff, skiing in Whistler, or exploring the vibrant city life of Toronto or Vancouver, we recommend purchasing travel medical insurance at a minimum when visiting Canada.
-However, a comprehensive travel insurance policy is your safest bet for the best protection—mainly if your plans include outdoor adventures or winter sports.
+Whether you’re road-tripping through Quebec, skiing in Whistler, or exploring the vibrant city life of Toronto or Vancouver, we recommend purchasing travel medical insurance at a minimum when visiting Canada.
+However, a comprehensive travel insurance policy is your safest bet for the best protection, especially if your plans include high prepaid expenses.

 Here are the main benefits you should look out for when buying travel insurance for Canada: